kgoeltner/completely_fair_scheduler/README.md

 # completely_fair_scheduler
 Implementation of the multimap ADT using a LLRB along with Google-style unit-testing.
 Program that receives a file of unordered task descriptions and feeds them into the CFS scheduler strategy.

+The logic of cfs_sched.cc starts at the main method before flowing to respective methods which handle the various operations.
+The main method first performs error checking to ensure that a data file with tasks is passed in.
+It first calls checkFileStream() to make sure that the file is opened properly, and then storeData() to store the task data (id, start_time, duration) in a Task* vector.
+A Task class is made to hold its 3 primary variables along with runtime & vruntime and public accessors.
+Then, organizeTasks() is called to sort tasks with equal start times by id in alphabetical order.
+Finally, runCFS() is called which applies the CFS algorithm on tasks.